Advice for composers writing music for the ocarina

 Ocarinas are available in multiple tunings, for example C, G or B flat, shifting the pitch of the whole instrument up or down.
 An ocarina in G may for instance play from G4 to C6.

-Ocarina keys should be specified to give the range of notes need by your composition, not by the 'key' of the music, because the instrument is chromatic.
+Ocarina keys should be specified to give the range of notes need by your composition, not by the key of the music, because the instrument is chromatic.

 Multichamber ocarinas

 Multichamber ocarinas are based on the single chamber and extend the range upwards.
-Chambers are analogous to a single string on a chordophone, in that they are independant, and must be fingered and sounded individually.
+Chambers are analogous to a single string on a chordophone, in that they are independent, and must be fingered and sounded individually.

 For example: